-When I told my husband that I wanted to monetize my christian blog, he freaked!
+When I told my husband that I wanted to monetize my christian blog and get started with christian affiliate marketing, he freaked!

 Monetizing a christian blog is somewhat of a taboo topic within the christian community after all.